A Brian\c{c}on-Skoda type result for a non-reduced analytic space: Residue currents associated to ideals

 \section{Residue currents associated to ideals}

-A summary of the machinery of residue currents needed to prove the Brian\c con-Skoda theorem on a singular variety, or in the present setting, appears in \cite{ass:bsvar}, Section 2.
-For the convenience of the reader, we give here an even shorter summary.
+We will give a summary of the machinery of residue currents needed to prove Theorem~\ref{bs}.
+In \cite{anderssonwulcan:prescribed} was presented a method for constructing currents $R$ and $U$ associated to any generically exact complex